zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 }
 ```

-The first request sits in the [useClientGet](https://github.com/zendesk/sell-zaf-app-toolbox#useclientgetpath) hook.
-It uses `client.get()` under the hood to get a Deal based on a current location.
-Simply put it will call `client.get('deal.id')` for our location.
+The first request is in the [useClientGet](https://github.com/zendesk/sell-zaf-app-toolbox#useclientgetpath) hook.
+It uses the `client.get()` method to retrieve a deal based on a current location.
+That is, it calls `client.get('deal.id')` for the location.

 [useClientHeight](https://github.com/zendesk/sell-zaf-app-toolbox#useclientheightheight) is another hook that is useful when you need to manage an app's height.
-It accepts a height value and calls `client.invoke(‘resize’ , {height})` underneath.
+It accepts a height value and calls `client.invoke(‘resize’ , {height})`.

 `<ResponseHandler/>` component is responsible for handling asynchronous requests.
-Depending on a request status it can display a loader, an error state or an empty state.
+Depending on a request status it can display a loader, an error state, or an empty state.
 When the request has finished successfully, a child component with the response data will be rendered.

-At this point we already have `deal.id` and we can pass it to `DetailsView` component.
-Open **src/components/DetailsViews.tsx**:
+At this point, there's a `deal.id` which can be passed to the `DetailsView` component.
+Open **src/components/DetailsViews.tsx**.

 ```js
 const DetailsView = ({dealId}: {dealId: string}) => {